techwiz42/convo/README.md

-# CONVO - A Conversational LLM
+# CONVO - A Curious Conversational LLM
 LLMs are good at answering questions.
 They should be able to ask them as well.
 This implements a PyTorch-based implementation of a language model that generates questions using the Hugging Face Transformers library.
 We'll use a pre-trained model and fine-tune it for question generation.